allenjwelch/week-4-game/README.md

 https://allenjwelch.github.io/week-4-game/

-Each Crstal has a unique value each round.
+Each Crystal has a unique value each round.
 Select the Crstals to add to your overall number.
 Match the 'Number to Reach' to win.